xinshengqin/amrclaw/examples/GPU/acoustics_2d_radial/README.rst

 One should install Clawpack package by following the instructions on: http://www.clawpack.org/developers.html#installation-instructions-for-developers

 After intalling Clawpack, add remote url to the sub-modules (if needed) and check out the tag as instructed below to properly compile the code.
+Note that $CLAW is the root directory of Clawpack.

 * pyclaw: